GeorgeDavidson88/Auto_Clicker_GUI/README.md

 # Auto Clicker

 An auto-clicker with a GUI.
-Most features are a work in progress.
+Most of the features are a work in progress.

 ![auto_clicker_gui.png](README.assets/auto_clicker_gui.png)